Seedlings for Schools

 What is provided?

-Seedlings for Schools orders are placed in late August with the seedlings grown over summer.
-Schools will receive their seedling order in late July.
+Council places seedling orders with nursery suppliers in August and the seedlings are grown over summer.
+Schools receive their seedling order in late July the following year.

-Schools can also use these seedlings to participate in Council’s Gardens for Wildlife program.
-The Urban Biodiversity Officer and trained volunteer Garden Guides conduct biodiversity audits or garden visits with students to identify possible planting sites and garden themes.
-Advice on site preparation and wildlife habitat creation are offered.
+Schools can use these seedlings to participate in Council’s Gardens for Wildlife program.
+The Urban Biodiversity Officer and trained volunteer Garden Guides conduct garden visits with students to identify planting sites and habitat projects.
+Advice on site preparation is offered.

 Contact for help

-If you have questions about the Seedlings for Schools program or need help with your application, please contact Council's Urban Biodiversity Officer at melissado@hume.vic.gov.au or on 0409 702 086.
+If you have questions about the Seedlings for Schools program or need help with your application, please contact Council's Urban Biodiversity Officer at melissado@hume.vic.gov.au or 9205 2200.